frougon/CondConfigParser/README.rst

 The CondConfigParser Manual is written in `reStructuredText`_ format for the `Sphinx`_ documentation generator.
-The HTML documentation for the latest version of CondConfigParser as rendered by Sphinx should be available at:
+The HTML documentation for the latest version of CondConfigParser as rendered by Sphinx is available
+at:

   http://people.via.ecp.fr/~flo/projects/CondConfigParser/doc/